Communication-Efficient Distributed SVD via Local Power Iterations: Algorithms

-We propose a new algorithm for improving the communication efficiency of the distributed power method.
-We refer to our algorithm as \texttt{LocalPower} due to its similarity with the \texttt{LocalSGD} algorithm \cite{stich2018local}.
-The basic idea of \texttt{LocalPower} is to trade more local computations for less communications.
-More specifically, every worker runs \eqref{eq:power_yi} multiple times locally between two communications.
+\paragraph{\texttt{LocalPower}} is a new algorithm that we propose for improving communication efficiency.
+It is described in Algorithm~\ref{alg:local_power}.
+Its basic idea is to trade more local power iterations for fewer communications via reducing the communication frequency.
+Between two communications, every worker node locally runs \eqref{eq:power_yi} for multiple times.
+We let the set $\IM_T$ ($\subseteq [T]$) index the iterations that perform communications; for example,

-Let $T$ be the number of local computations performed by every worker.
-Let $\IM_T$, a subset of $[T]$, index the iterations that perform communications.
-If $\IM_T = [T]$, synchronization happens at every iteration, and \texttt{LocalPower} is identical to the distributed power method in Figure~\ref{fig:illustrate}.
-If $\IM_T = \{ T \}$, synchronization happens only at the end, and \texttt{LocalPower} is similar to the one-shot divide-and-conquer SVD~\cite{fan2019distributed,liang2014improved}.
-The cardinality $|\IM_T |$ is the total number of synchronizations.
-An important example that we will focus on latter is $\IM_T^p$, which is defined by